 Communities working with an association management company have a major resource in their community manager.
 The community manager is paid to take a lot of administrative burden off of the board.
 In planning an annual meeting, they review meeting agendas and give advice on what should and should not be included.

 Community managers can also handle much of the communications with homeowners through scheduled email and physical reminders.
 For medium-to-large communities, a good community manager goes a long way toward getting annual meetings run smoothly.

 While the board will hold many meetings throughout, the annual meeting sets the tone for the whole year.
 Since so much goes on at these meetings, it is important to enter them prepared.

 As a board member, it is part of your job to make sure these meetings go without a hitch.
 Plan HOA meetings early, with both a date and agenda set ahead of time.
 Notify homeowners promptly and regularly of all necessary information.
 By following these tips, you can look forward to a successful HOA annual meeting.

 However, if you feel you are not equipped to carry out these tasks, you can always seek professional help from an HOA management company.
-In that case, give us a call.
+In that case, fill out our online contact form or give us a call at (855) 238-8488.

 - 9 Tips For Planning HOA Annual Meeting With Great Success